ArchipelagoMW/Archipelago/worlds/shivers/docs/en_Shivers.md

 ## What is the victory condition?

-Victory is achieved when the player has captured the required number Ixupi set in options.
+Victory is achieved when the player has captured the required number Ixupi set in their options.

 ## Encountered a bug?